The first time I met Hiroo Takenami was at Nebuta Museum Wa Rasse in Aomori City.

 “I wanted to show the power of the Japanese poem,” says Takenami.
 “The message is the pen is mightier than the sword, and can resolve the situation peacefully.”

 During his time at both Tokyo Station and at the Wa Rasse museum, Takenami stays behind, gently greeting any who wish to speak with him, before finally leaving with a deep bow and wave.

 Says our guide at the Wa Rasse museum, “It’s been many years since a Nebuta master earned this much attention.”

 Takenami’s installation at Gransta Tokyo at Tokyo Station is on exhibit until September 22, 2020.
+(Now closed)